CSE11-SU21-Assignments/cse11-pa5-starter/README.md

 For the take-home exams, you’ll be recording a screencast that demonstrates your programs.
 The last part of this PA has you practice with this.

 You will record a short video (no more than 2 minutes).
 Include:
-- Your face and your student ID for a few seconds at the beginning.
+- Show your face and a picture ID (your student ID is preferred) for a few seconds at the beginning.
 You don’t have to be on camera the whole time, though it’s fine if you are.
 Just a brief confirmation that it’s you creating the video and doing the work attached to the video.
 - A capture of your screen running your ```Longest``` program.
 Make sure the code of ```Longest.java``` AND your terminal output are shown in the video
 - Show running the two examples of Longest above, with their results clearly visible in the terminal